Jasbir Puar: Teaching

-Work
+Writing

-In "Queer Times, Queer Assemblages", published in 2005, Puar analyzes the war on terror as an assemblage of racism, nationalism, patriotism, and terrorism, suggesting that it is "already profoundly queer".
-Her focus is on terrorist corporealities in opposition to "normative patriot bodies", and she argues that "discourses of counterterrorism are intrinsically gendered, raced, sexualized, and nationalized".
+In "Queer Times, Queer Assemblages", published in 2005, Puar analyzes the war on terror as an assemblage of racism, nationalism, patriotism, and terrorism, suggesting that it is "already profoundly queer."
+Her focus is on terrorist corporealities in opposition to "normative patriot bodies," and she argues that "discourses of counterterrorism are intrinsically gendered, raced, sexualized, and nationalized."
 Puar draws from the assemblage approach developed by Gilles Deleuze and Félix Guattari.
-This is a way of viewing social and political phenomena as a combination of biological and cultural factors.
 She critiques the deployment of homonationalism in the United States as a justification to violently implement the doctrine of American exceptionalism embodied in the war on terror.
 The United States flaunts its supposedly liberal openness to homosexuality to secure its identity in contradistinction to sexual oppression in Muslim countries.
 This oppression serves as an excuse for the United States to "liberate" oppressed women and sexual deviants in these countries, simultaneously papering over sexual inequality in the United States.
-United States exceptionalism and homonationalism are mutually constitutive, blending discourses of American Manifest Destiny, racist foreign policy, and an urge to document the unknown (embodied in the terrorist) and conquer it through queering its identity, hence rendering it manageable and knowable.
+United States exceptionalism and homonationalism are mutually constitutive, blending discourses of manifest destiny, racist foreign policy, and an urge to document the unknown (embodied in the terrorist) and conquer it through queering its identity, hence rendering it manageable and knowable.

 Puar's Terrorist Assemblages: Homonationalism in Queer Times, published in October 2007, describes connections between contemporary "gay rights" discourse, the integration of gay people into consumerism, the ascendance of "whiteness", and Western imperialism and the war on terrorism.
-Puar argues that traditional heteronormative ideologies now find accompaniment from "homonormative" ideologies replicating the same hierarchical ideals concerning maintenance of dominance in terms related to race, class, gender, and nation-state, a set of ideologies she deems "homonationalism".
+Puar argues that traditional heteronormative ideologies are now accompanied by "homonormative" ideologies replicating the same hierarchical ideals of dominance in terms of race, class, gender.
 Some reviewers have associated this argument with the "queer Marxism" of Kevin Floyd.
+The book is credited with coining the term homonationalism, which went on to become influential in the fields of queer studies, activism and political science.

-In 2017, Puar published her second book, The Right to Maim: Debility, Capacity, Disability again with Duke University Press.
-The Right to Maim won the Alan Bray award from the Modern Language Association and the Allison Piepmeier best book in Feminist Disability Studies from the National Women's Studies Association.
-She is currently working on a collection of essays around "duration, pace, mobility, and acceleration in Palestine", tentatively titled: Slow Life.
-Settler Colonialism in Five Parts.
+In 2017, Puar published her second book, The Right to Maim: Debility, Capacity, Disability with Duke University Press.
+The Right to Maim won the Alan Bray Award from the Modern Language Association’s GLQ Caucus and the Alison Piepmeier Book Prize from the National Women's Studies Association.

+She is currently working on a collection of essays around "duration, pace, mobility, and acceleration in Palestine," titled Slow Life: Settler Colonialism in Five Parts.